networknt/light-doc/content/en/tutorial/common/discovery/kubernetes.md

 ```

 Please note that we are using consul as the host name to consul server on the sandbox.
-Also we have change health check to httpCheck so that consul server will try to ping all services to sure they are up and running.
+Also we have to change health check to httpCheck so that consul server will try to ping all services to sure they are up and running.

 Now let's create a Docker image and upload it to docker hub.